ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/work-with-data-using-queries-in-ballerina.md

 ### Create the `getTotalNumberOfDeaths` function

-In order to aggregate the input records of the query we can use `collect` clause.
-If we use `collect` clause, all the variables in the query expression become aggregated variables.
+You can use the `collect` clause to aggregate the input records of the query.
+If you use the collect clause, all the variables in the query expression become aggregated variables.

 The aggregated variables can only be used in the following ways:
 1. An aggregated variable can be a rest argument to a langlib function call.
 It is not necessary to use module prefix in langlib function call.
 For example, we can write `sum(deaths)` instead of `int:sum(deaths)`.
 Essential aggregating functions such as `min`, `max`, `avg`, `sum`, `first`, `last`, and `count` are available.